CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-10-python2_controlflow.md

 {% highlight python %}
 for item in thing: #line leading to an indented block ends with a colon
-	do this command #indenting blocks of code indicates how the program flows do that command
+	do something with item #indenting blocks of code indicates how the program flows do other actions with item
 	#return to for statement and move to next item
-continue with main commands
+continue with other commands
 {% endhighlight %}

 Ok, let's test this out with the print statement.
 Use this statement in for loops often to check for errors and make sure that everything is working as you would expect.